Lizzy, at 7, was one of the most important members of our team in developing this tool. We listened to her and learned.

 • The conversation continues until students finish their noticings and wonderings.

-• The student leader asks the class if there are groups that are the most urgent to work (sometimes it is good to start with an easy-to-accomplish suggestion so students feel the win).
+• The student leader asks the class if there is one group that is the most urgent to work (sometimes it is good to start with an easy-to-accomplish suggestion so students feel the win).

-• Ask for a quick show of hands to confirm that the class majority agrees on.
+• Ask for a quick show of hands to see if the class majority agrees.

 • The leader asks students and teachers to spend today thinking about how they might improve the group they chose to work on.